speechbrain/benchmarks/benchmarks/SSL_benchmark/README.md

 | Data2vec Base                   |    93.8M   |             5.85            |    40.53    |  77.49 |  75.26  |    3.75    |         72         |              73.4             |
 | Data2vec Large                  |   314.3M   |             3.43            |    25.26    |  69.09 |  63.31  |    2.67    |        71.3        |              79.9             |

-All the experiments presented in this work, including these with large SSL encoders such as Data2Vec Large should be able to run on a 32Gb V100 GPU with the batch sizes provided in the yaml files.
+All the experiments presented in this work, including those with large SSL encoders such as Data2Vec Large, should be able to run on a 32Gb V100 GPU with the batch sizes provided in the yaml files.
 These batch sizes may be increased for faster training with smaller "Base" SSL encoders.

-The next table provides estimates of training time for every couple (task, probing head) present in the paper, using Data2vec Large as the SSL encoder.
-For more details, we provide also the logs (and checkpoints!) of experiments done with Data2Vec Base and Large versions :
+The next table provides estimates of training time for every couple (task, probing head), using Data2vec Large as the SSL encoder.
+For more details, we provide also the logs (and checkpoints!) of experiments done with Data2Vec Base and Large versions:

 |                   Task                   | First Probing Head - Training Duration | Second Probing Head - Training Duration |                            Data2Vec Base Logs                            | Data2Vec Large Logs                                                      |
 |:----------------------------------------:|:--------------------------------------:|:---------------------------------------:|:------------------------------------------------------------------------:|--------------------------------------------------------------------------|